sigmf/SigMF/sigmf-spec.md

    JSON object (i.e., the first character of the file MUST be '{' and the last character of the file MUST be '}'.
 This object is hereafter called the `top-level object`.
-3. The top-level object MUST contain three values named `global`, `capture`, and `annotations`.
+3. The top-level object MUST contain three values named `global`, `captures`, and `annotations`.
 4. Metadata name/value pairs SHALL NOT be assumed to have carried over between segments.
 If a name/value pair applies to a particular segment, then it must